giovannibussotti/GIP/docs/source/giptools/Introduction-to-giptools.rst

 +----------------+--------------------------------------------------------------------------+

 All modules require as an input the ``--gipOut`` parameter specifying the GIP output folder.
-A description of each of the giptools modules and the available options is provided in the following.
+A description of each of the giptools modules and the available options is provided in the following pages of this documentation.

+Caveat.
+Depending on user's operative system, and on the singularity intallation (e.g. if it is configured to bind automatically specific directories or not) the user may encounter a "Read-only file system" error.
+To avoid this error it is sufficient to specify the host binding directory as it was done to run GIP.
+In this case the syntax to execute giptools modules becomes the more verbose: ``singularity run -B /bindDir $giptools``. */bindDir* is any of the upstream directory including the **gipOut** directory.
+If the **gipOut** directory is in your local directory you can simply use ``-B $PWD``. *$giptools* is the giptools container.